arturmpinho/Dusty-Lantern/README.md

 #### **Structure**

-The structure of the Dusty Lantern auction marketplace will devided into 6 pages:
+The structure of the Dusty Lantern auction website will devided into 7 main sections:

 ##### **Landing Page**